conchaasensio/legacy-training-js/README.md

 2. Run the script to verify that you have everything we need for the training:
     - On Linux / Mac: [check-system.sh](./check-system.sh)
     - On Windows: [check-system.cmd](./check-system.cmd)
 3. Go into the folder of the kata you want to practice.
-Eg: cd fizz-buzz
+Eg: cd web-page-generator
 4. Follow the instructions of the README of the corresponding kata.
 5. Solve the kata.